wolveix/satisfactory-server/README.md

 ## How to Improve the Multiplayer Experience

-The [Satisfactory Wiki](https://satisfactory.wiki.gg/wiki/Multiplayer#Engine.ini) recommends a few config tweaks to really get the best out of multiplayer.
-These changes are already applied to the server, but they need to be applied to your local config too:
+The [Satisfactory Wiki](https://satisfactory.wiki.gg/wiki/Multiplayer#Engine.ini) recommends a few config tweaks for your client to really get the best out of multiplayer:

 - Press `WIN + R`
 - Enter `%localappdata%/FactoryGame/Saved/Config/WindowsNoEditor`